-What was special about the electric kettle invented by Hobbs is that it had an auto shut off feature that was powered by the steam produced by the kettle.
-Finally, the cordless electric kettle was introduced in 1986 and the design, material, ceramics and efficiency of these devices has been evolving.
+What was special about the electric kettle invented by Hobbs is that it had an auto shut-off feature that was powered by the steam produced by the kettle.
+Finally, the cordless electric kettle was introduced in 1986 and the design, material, ceramics, and efficiency of these devices have been evolving.

 The Benefits of Electric Kettles

 The main reason for using an electric kettle is to heat water quickly.
 Many Americans simply pop our water in the microwave and zap it for a couple of minutes.
 Admittedly, I used to do this as well until I realized how much I was missing out on.
 A kettle heats water evenly and quickly to the desired temperature.

 By the way, Australians and Europeans damn near view Americans as savages for heating their water in a microwave.
 Pretty funny story here.

 There are essentially two types of kettles – electric kettles and stovetop kettles (whistling kettles).

 Although they both heat water quickly and efficiently, they do so in different ways.
 What are the pros and cons of each?

 In short, a classic stovetop whistling kettle appears more elegant to some, while an electric kettle tends to heat up water more quickly and typically comes with more advanced features.